a1exxd0/a1exxd0/README.md

 # About me :)
 I am a first year Computer Science student at the University of Warwick.
 Most focussed on learning about how we can use machine learning or other algorithms in time-series analysis, especially in finance, but also highly interested in CS fundamentals and low-level programming.

+Winner of Citadel's ICHack 2024; Europe's biggest student-hackathon as a first year student in Most Innovative Use of Financial Data.

 # Upcoming Projects
 Projects I am looking to complete & have already completed.
 Not university-associated.
  - [X] Python standard MNIST Convolutional NN (https://github.com/a1exxd0/PythonConvolutional)